 PimPrint rendering project

 PimPrint InDesign rendering is based on so-called projects, which usually is one print product in a defined content structure.
 One server can have multiple projects, which are displayed in the Plugin and can be selected for generating documents.
 The content of your Pimcore database to generate the selected project is defined by the so-called publication.
 This can link to Pimcore DataObjects, Documents, Assets, or any other data source handled by your Pimcore.
-The Plugin shows all publications of a project in a tree view, to give the option of displaying hierarchical structures to have a better overview in InDesign.
+The Plugin shows all publications of a project in a tree view to give the option of displaying hierarchical structures to have a better overview in InDesign.

 The GettingStarted example below is integrated in PimPrint-Demo.